-Happy Publication Day to Emma Robinson for the release of One Way Ticket To Paris
+Happy Publication Day Emma Robinson

 I have read and reviewed this brilliant new release by Emma Robinson and you can view my review here.